Tue, Thu, Fri 11–18

-Pre-bookings can be made through the Kunsthalle Helsinki online shop.
+Pre-bookings can be made here.
+Tickets to the Tony Vaccaro exhibition will soon be available.
 Tickets: 14 € / 8 € / Museum Card.
 Free entrance for under 18-years old.
 If you need help in making the booking, please get in touch: email@example.com

 Do I need to pay for the tickets beforehand?

 The tickets are to be paid for upon arrival at the Kunsthalle.
 Visitors with a Museum Card need to present their card at the front desk, as do visitors eligible for discounts (incl. press).
 Visitors under 18 can enter free of charge and are asked to prove their age at the door.